toastom/antarctic-weather-tracker/README.md

 Once you've installed the dependencies and `git clone`-d, open a terminal and enter the MySQL CLI.
 Do this with `sudo mysql` for Linux or `mysql.exe -uroot -p` for Windows to login as root.

-First, add the database to your MySQL
+- First, add the database to your MySQL
 	 - Run `source 'path/to/antarctica_weather_tracker/weather_database.sql';`
-Make a new MySQL user called `user1`.
+- Make a new MySQL user called `user1`.
 No password is needed.
 	- `CREATE USER 'user1'@'localhost';`
-Give `user1` permissions on the weather database
+- Grant permissions to act on the database to the new user `user1`
 	- `GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, JOIN, REFERENCES ON 'weather_database' TO 'user1'@'localhost';`

-The SQL database should be all set up.
+Now the MySQL database should be all set up.
 Next, exit MySQL and run the Flask app
 - `EXIT;`
 - `cd flask`
 - `flask --app app run`

 Now the project should be running on `localhost` or 127.0.0.1.
-Enter the IP in a web browser and you're set!
-A default admin user to login has an ID of `2` with a username `thomas`!
+Enter the IP in your favorite web browser and you're set!
+For testing it out, you can login with a default admin user
+- user ID: `2`
+- username: `thomas`